USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch09_grid_defn.md

 #### Example BTRIM Calculation

 Figure 9-2 shows an example of how the BTRIM calculation works for windowing WRF data.
 The 12-km grid resolution WRF domain has a lower left corner that is offset from the projection center by 600,000 m West and 1,680,000 m South.
 The CMAQ/MCIP output domain has an offset (lower left corner) that is 108,000 m East and 1,620,000 m South of the projection center.

 The MCIP variables X0 and Y0 set the number of grid cells to "trim" from the WRF to domain to get to the MCIP domain lower left corner.
 Adding "1" in each of these calculations accounts for the addition of the MCIP lateral boundary.

+** >> Comment <<** This explanation is terrible and more complicated than it needs to be.

 ```
 `X0 = |(WRF X origin - MCIP X origin)|/(Grid Resolution) + 1`